wltribble/weather-bot/README.md

 # weather-bot
-SMS bot that can answer questions about today's weather
+SMS bot that can answer questions about today's weather, powered by Twilio and DarkSky.